driessenslucas/researchproject/researchPaper.md

 #### Introduction

 This section provides examples of how I attempted to solve some of the challenges encountered in this research project.
+For more videos, please refer to the [video folder](https://github.com/driessenslucas/researchproject/tree/main/testvideos)

 #### Video 1: mpu6050 90 degree turn